bbc/psammead/packages/utilities/psammead-assets/README.md

 Service brand SVGs, like `news`, are objects that contains an svg group, viewbox, ratio and height;

-This package currently has brand SVGs for the BBC News World Services as well as for BBC News, BBS Scotland.
+This package currently has brand SVGs for the BBC News World Services as well as for BBC News, BBC Scotland.

 <!-- prettier-ignore -->
 | Property   | Type   | Required | Default | Example                  |